Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

     </details>

 30. Which of the below options is true of Amazon VPC?
-    - A. Amazon VPC allows customers to control user interactions with all other AWS resources.
+    - A. Amazon VPC allows customers to control user interactions with all other AWS resources. [vpc controls networking not interactions]
     - B. AWS Customers have complete control over their Amazon VPC virtual networking environment.
-    - C. AWS is responsible for all the management and configuration details of Amazon VPC.
+    - C. AWS is responsible for all the management and configuration details of Amazon VPC.[aws provides infra rest configure is our duty]
     - D. Amazon VPC helps customers to review their AWS architecture and adopt best practices.

     <details markdown=1><summary markdown='span'>Answer</summary>